-Celebrating sector loyalty and taking advantage of the savings, Twin Rainbows Housing Co-op uses the full range of CHF BC's group buying services, saving \$25,000 against retail costs after paying less than \$4,300 in membership dues for their 86-unit co-op.
+Celebrating sector loyalty and t advantage of the savings, Twin Rainbows Housing Co-op uses CHF BC's range of Group Buying.
+Using CHF BC's Group Buying program has saved the co-op \$25,000 over retail costs, compared to their \$4,282 in member dues for their 86 unit co-op.